mlabs-haskell/private-test-network/README.md

 `./1-toShelley.sh`

-10) Continue to check the tip and wait for era Shelley and then run 2-toAllegra with the current epoch as a variable (ex `./2-toAllegra.sh 2` ):
+10) Continue to check the tip and wait for era <b>Shelley</b> and then run 2-toAllegra with the current epoch as a variable (ex `./2-toAllegra.sh 2` ):

 `./2-toAllegra.sh (current epoch)`